by Santorini Dave • Updated: October 3, 2018

 - This was the first hotel in the world to introduce a Moet & Chandon champagne vending machine in its lobby.
 Users actually pay at the check-in counter and are given a gold coin to use for the machine.

 - The hotel’s flagship dining spot, Twist by Pierre Gagnaire, is the only North American restaurant by the Michelin-starred French chef.
 Other restaurants include MOzen Bistro (for sushi and Asian cuisine) and a cafe by the pool.
-The Mandarin Bar is known for hand-crafted cocktails (try a “tea-tini”) and stunning views that wrap around the side of the building.
+The bar is known for hand-crafted cocktails (try a “tea-tini”) and stunning views that wrap around the side of the building.
 The Tea Lounge near the check-in counter is a great date spot, featuring small bites, tea tastings, and the scenery of the Strip through floor-to-ceiling windows.

 - One of just a few resorts in the world and the only one in Nevada to receive Forbes’ Five Star award for its hotel, spa, and restaurant (Twist by Pierre Gagnaire).